 Guinea pigs eat three times a day and that is without treats!
 Its no wonder we often get asked what is a guinea pigs diet!

 A guinea pigs diet should consist of unlimited hay, grass, pellets and water.
 Since guinea pigs are unable to synthesis their own Vitamin C then they must rely on obtaining it from the foods they eat.
 The best way to contribute towards this is through vegetables.
 Guinea pigs love their veggies!
 It can be confusing as a new owner to know which foods to feed their Guinea Pigs and how often.
+Don’t forget to download our free printable so you always know what your guinea pigs need:

 Let them eat Hay